Tips for Picking Up and Returning a Rental Car

 - location of spare tire and directions for using it (don't accept a car without a spare)

-Before leaving, make sure the tank is full and get instructions for driving to your next stop (or at least to the expressway).
-Then drive around the parking lot for a few minutes to test rearview mirrors, the gearshift and clutch, backing up, and the lights and signals.
+Before leaving, make sure the tank is full and drive around the parking lot for a few minutes to test rearview mirrors, the gearshift and clutch, backing up, and the lights and signals.

 When Dropping Off Your Car

-Be on time to drop off your car — you could be charged an extra day's rent if you show up a little late.
+Be on time to drop off your car or you could be charged an extra day's rent.
 Most companies allow only a 30-minute grace period, and once that's up you'll be liable for another full day's rental.
 If you know you'll be late, notify the rental company in advance.

-Unless you've already prepaid for a tank of gas, top up your car before returning it — otherwise you may end up paying more than double the going rate, plus an additional "refueling fee."
+Unless you've already prepaid for a tank of gas, top up your car before returning it.
+If you don't, you may end up paying more than double the going rate, plus an additional "refueling fee."
 To avoid last-minute hassles, I check online in advance for gas stations close to my drop-off point.
 Save your final gas receipt as proof that you filled the tank, and don't toss it until you've seen your credit-card bill.

 If you're relying on your credit card's collision coverage and you have a balance to pay at the returns desk, remember to use that same card — using a different card could invalidate your coverage.